reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 ```

-Note that the body a `while` starts in a consensus step so you must first
-`commit` before making a publication.
+Note that the body of a `while` starts in a consensus step so you must first `commit` before making a publication.

 ## {#RI0000} RI0000